-We live in a world where we're inundated in information.
-It's far too much to process so we have to rely on smaller chunks that are easier to remember.
-And the easiest pieces of data to remember are those closest to the surface of our consciousness.
-Ask me what I had for breakfast this morning but forget about me remembering what I had for dinner two nights ago.
+We live in a world inundated with information.
+It's far too much to process, so we must rely on smaller chunks that are easier to remember.
+The easiest pieces of data to remember are those closest to the surface of our consciousness.
+Ask me what I had for breakfast this morning, but forget about me remembering what I had for dinner two nights ago.

-("The Mahi Reuben at Bonefish Macs." - Wife)
+("The Mahi Reuben at Cobbs Landing." - Wife)

 The effects of recency bias on managing our fantasy teams have grown over time as the amount of information we've had to process has grown.
 Part of it is just the endless quest to grab at whatever we can.
-I've already talked about small sample sizes - that's part of it - but these days, even a partial season of aberrant performance often trumps a 10-year career of consistency.
+I've already talked about small sample sizes - that's part of it - but these days, even a partial season of aberrant performance often outweighs a 10-year career of consistency.

 Recency bias drives each year's ADPs.
-The quickest way to earn a first round ranking is to post first-round earnings the previous year.
-These new risers who have supplanted the vets could well be the next wave of star talent, but are we passing judgment after just one season?
+The quickest way to earn a first-round ranking is to post first-round earnings the previous year.
+New risers who have supplanted the vets could well be the next wave of star talent, but are we passing judgment after just one season?
 After all, outliers run both ways.

 It's like we completely ignore one of the very first tenets of baseball prognosticating: Don't project a player based on one season's stats.
-After 30 years, have we learned nothing?
+After 40 years, have we learned nothing?